 How are we helping?

-The European Commission's humanitarian aid department (ECHO) is currently responding to the massive influx of refugees from South Sudan who settled in northern Uganda since 2013, in addition to providing support to the Congolese, Burundian and other refugees in Uganda.
+The European Commission has been responding to the massive influx of refugees from South Sudan, many of whom have settled in northern Uganda, in addition to providing support to the Congolese, Burundian and other refugees in Uganda.

-In 2016, in response to the major gaps in the general humanitarian operation and response, the European Commission has allocated an additional €13 million to the refugee crisis in Uganda, on top of the €7 million allocation earlier in the year.
-This funding will ease the financial gap, particularly in addressing the need for establishing provision of basic services in the new settlements and scaling up efforts to decongest the overly crowded reception centres.
+In the second half of 2016, in response to influx of South Sudanese refugees from July, and to address the major gaps in the general humanitarian operation and response, the European Commission allocated €13 million to the refugee crisis in Uganda, on top of a €7 million allocation earlier in the year.
+This funding eased the financial gap, particularly in addressing the need for establishing provision of basic services in the new settlements and scaling up efforts to decongest the overly crowded reception centres.